A topic from the subject of Isolation in Chemistry.

 Procedure

-5. Further characterize the isolated compounds using NMR spectroscopy to determine their molecular structures.
+7. Further Characterization: Further purify and characterize the isolated compounds using NMR spectroscopy and Mass Spectrometry (MS) to determine their molecular structure and molecular weight.

 Key Procedures

-• Column chromatography: Separates compounds based on their different affinities for the stationary and mobile phases.
+• Column Chromatography: Separates compounds based on their differences in polarity and interaction with the stationary and mobile phases.
+Careful selection of stationary and mobile phases is essential.

 Significance

-• Identification and characterization of bioactive compounds with potential therapeutic or pharmaceutical applications.
+• Discovery and characterization of novel bioactive compounds with potential therapeutic applications.

-• Study the structure-activity relationship of bioactive compounds to understand their biological activity.
+• Understanding the structure-activity relationships of bioactive compounds to optimize their biological activity.

-• Development of novel drugs and treatments for various diseases.
+• Development of new drugs and therapies for various diseases.

 Share on: